teiid/teiid-embedded-examples/README.md

 ### Run from Source code

-Import `teiid-embedded-examples` source code to a IDE(Eclipse), run each examples with corresponding Main methods.
+Import `teiid-embedded-examples` source code to a IDE(Eclipse), then run each example with the corresponding Main methods or using the Maven integration.

 ### Run from mvn

-With above **Build** section steps, make sure examples build success, navigating to a example execute mvn exec commands, for example:
+After the above **Build** section steps, the examples should have built successfully.
+Navigate to an example, then execute mvn exec commands.
+For example:

 ~~~
 $ cd teiid-embedded-examples/embedded-portfolio